SumoLogic/epigraph/idea-plugin/bugs.md

 ### High

 ### Medium
-- Type ref completion should respect kinds, e.g. `record Foo extends <caret>` should only suggests records, with current one and all the parents removed (done for `extends`, should still be implemented for `supplement`/`supplements`)
 - `java.lang.AssertionError: Stub list in names.esc has more elements than PSI`, not reproducible so far
 - renaming a tag should suggest to rename base/sub tags (like renaming a field does)
 - renaming a field/tag with `override` modifier should rename base members too (and sub-members with `override`)